Singing as a Way of Giving

 Practice and record songs that the students have previously learned that would be happy, uplifting songs.
 Songs that have hand motions would be preferred.

 Decide as a group how to introduce and end the video.
-Select a spokesperson or a group of students to speak on the video, introducing songs and inviting the children to sing-a-long.
+Select a spokesperson or a group to speak on the video, introducing songs and inviting the children to sing-a-long.
 Also, decide the order of the performances.
 Use video editing to put clips together with introductions and other slides.

 Strand PHIL.IV Volunteering and Service

 Benchmark E.4 Demonstrate the skills needed for the successful performance of the volunteer job.